All about collaborating with a partner

 3. Check out your business partner

 It is important to be sure who you will be doing business with.
 So find out if your partner is who they say they are.
 You can do this via the internet or in your network.
-But you can also:
+You can also:

-• View a registration in the KVK Business Register.
-There you can check whether a company exists, is bankrupt, is in suspension of payment, or is undergoing debt restructuring.
-For private limited companies (bv), annual accounts are often also available in addition to the statutory data.
+- View a registration in the KVK Business Register to check whether a company exists, is bankrupt, or has debts.
+For private limited companies (bv), annual accounts are often also available.

 4. Agreements in writing

 Can you both see possibilities for a collaboration?
 Agree on how to go about it and lay it down in a cooperation agreement.
-This will prevent disagreements or ambiguities.
+This will prevent disagreements or uncertainty.
 Think about things like:

-• Who is allowed to make which decisions?
+- Who is allowed to make which decisions?
+May you take dec isions independently or must both partners agree?

 Consult a lawyer if you want to be sure that your contract is sound.
 If necessary, take out business partner's insurance.